-- 1. Using the SSCB Levels of Need, decide whether or not there are sufficient grounds for suspecting significant harm, in which case a referral must be made to the MASH and the police if it is appropriate. - 2.
-Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to the MASH.
+- 1. Using the CSP Levels of Need, decide whether or not there are sufficient grounds for suspecting significant harm, in which case a request for support must be made to the SAP and the police if it is appropriate. - 2.
+Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to the C-SPA.
 However, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 The child's views should also be taken into account.

-If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm or abuse the DSL must contact the MASH.
-By sending a Multi-Agency Referral Form (MARF) by email to: csmash@surreycc.gov.uk or contact the MASH on 0300 470 9100.
+If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm or abuse the DSL must contact the C-SPA.
+By sending a Request for Support Form by secure email to: csmash@surreycc.gov.uk or contact the C-SPA consultation line on 0300 470 9100 to discuss the concerns.
 If a child is in immediate danger and urgent protective action is required, the Police (dial 999) must be called.
-The DSL must also notify MASH of the occurrence and what action has been taken
+The DSL must also notify the C-SPA of the occurrence and what action has been taken

-- 3. If the DSL feels unsure about whether a referral is necessary they can phone the MASH to discuss concerns - 4.
-If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider the Early Help. - 5.
-Where there are doubts or reservations about involving the child's family, the DSL should clarify with the MASH or the police whether the parents should be told about the referral and, if so, when and by whom.
+- 3. If the DSL feels unsure about whether a referral is necessary they can phone the C-SPA to discuss concerns - 4.
+If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider offering early help. - 5.
+Where there are doubts or reservations about involving the child's family, the DSL should clarify with the C-SPA or the police whether the parents should be told about the referral and, if so, when and by whom.
 This is important in cases where the police may need to conduct a criminal investigation. - 6.
-When a pupil is in need of urgent medical attention and there is suspicion of abuse the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital, having first notified the MASH.
-The DSL should seek advice about what action the MASH will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - 7.
+When a pupil is in need of urgent medical attention and there is suspicion of abuse the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital, having first notified the C-SPA.
+The DSL should seek advice about what action the C-SPA will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention. - 7.
 The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police.
 The DSL should also be made aware.